Turkey: Russian S-400 hardware deployment continues - The Frontier Post

 Turkey: Russian S-400 hardware deployment continues

-ANKARA (AA): Delivery of S-400 missile systems is continuing, Turkish National Defense Ministry said on Saturday.
+ANKARA (AA): Delivery of S-400 defense missile systems is continuing, Turkish National Defense Ministry said on Sunday.

 Following protracted efforts to purchase an air defense system from the U.S. with no success, Ankara signed a contract in 2017 to purchase the Russian S-400s.